deployment-gap-model-education-fund/deployment-gap-model/docs/data-warehouse/README.md

 # Data Warehouse

-This section documents the data warehouse tables that are currently produced by the active warehouse ETL in [`src/dbcp/etl.py`](/Users/katielamb/CatalystCoop/deployment-gap-model/src/dbcp/etl.py).
+This section documents the data warehouse tables.

-The warehouse is organized around source-specific staging and normalization tables.
-Most sources land as one or more source-owned tables, then the data mart combines them into analysis-ready outputs.
+Data warehouse tables are normalized, source-specific tables which can be joined together to get wider tables ready for analysis.

 ## Current ETL Coverage

-The active `create_data_warehouse()` job currently includes these source pipelines:
+The `create_data_warehouse()` job currently includes these source pipelines:

-- Airtable offshore wind
+- Madrone's Airtable offshore wind base
-- Airtable manual ordinances
+- Madrone's Airtable manual ordinances base
 - Columbia RELDI local opposition
 - Census FIPS reference tables
-- PUDL / EIA 860M
+- PUDL's EIA 860M
 - NCSL state permitting
-- ACP projects
+- American Clean Power projects (private source)
-- interconnection.fyi queues
+- interconnection.fyi queues (private source)

-The sections below group the resulting warehouse tables by source.
+These tables are generated from these sources:

-## Airtable: Offshore Wind
+## Madrone Airtable: Offshore Wind

 These tables describe manually curated offshore wind projects and the onshore locations associated with them.
+This data used to override the offshore wind data in the interconnection queue, but since we've switched to using interconnection.fyi queue data, it's just used as a reference and may be more utilized in the future as a second source of offshore wind data.

 | Table | Grain | Purpose |
 | ---- | ---- | ---- |